ciglenecki/eeg-driver-fatigue-detection/README.md

 	- [x] notch filter 50Hz
 	- [x] band pass 0.15Hz to 40Hz
 - [x] Crop the signal to 5 minutes (300 seconds)
-- [x] Load signal for all users
+- [x] Load signal for all drivers

+### Feature extraction
-- [x] Create epoch from the signal using the window of 1 second
+- [x] Create epochs from the raw signal using the window of 1 second
+- [x] Create class for easier signal preprocessing procedures
+- [x] Create class for dynamic feature extraction
+- [x] Define features:
-- [x] Calculate 4 different entropies for each 1 second epoch
+	- [x] 4 different entropies for each 1 second epoch
+	- [x] standard deviation, mean, power density spectrum
+- [x] Use product of preprocessing procedures and feature extraction to extract more features

 ### Dataframe:
 - [x] Concatenate features into a final dataframe
-- [x] Normalize across all participants and not single one
-- [x] Filter bad values and replace them with 0
+- [x] Clean the dataframe, replace bad values
+- [x] Create a normalization process that avoids data leakage

 ### Train:
-- [x] Split the dataset to train and test set (1:1)
 - [x] Use LOO (leave one participant out) approach to find the best `C` and `gamma` parameters for the SVM model
 - [x] Train the SVM model with multiple combinations of entropies (function `powerset`) to find out which entropy combination has the highest accuracy on the train dataset
 - [x] Train the following models using the Grid Search method: